 KYC crypto compliance is the first phase of client due diligence in the AML process.
 When a client is new to a financial institution, KYC protocols are implemented to identify and verify that the person is who they claim to be.

-Armed with this information, financial institutions can assign a risk value to that specific client based on the susceptibility for financial crime.
+Armed with this information, financial institutions can assign a risk value to that specific client based on the susceptibility to financial crime.

 Because crypto wallets and exchanges operate in a similar light to financial institutions, KYC needs to be implemented into the AML protocols at each of these entities.
-This would require these wallets and exchanges to collect personally identifiable information for each client, which would then need to be verified against an official database.
+This would require these wallets and exchanges to collect personally identifiable information for each client, which must be verified against an official database.

-With measures like this, politically exposed persons and anyone with sanctions against them would easily be identified.
-Moreover, financial institutions would also be able to better understand their clients’ risk of cryptocurrency laundering and financial crime.
+Politically exposed persons and those with sanctions against them would easily be identified with measures like this.
+Moreover, financial institutions could also better understand their clients’ risk of cryptocurrency laundering and financial crime.

 Regulation Standards Around The World